rwsmith2/software_hut/README.md

 * Email Notifying

 ### Deployment
-To deploy the system, you must install the gems using 'bundle install' in console.
+To deploy the system, you must install the gems using `bundle install` in console.
-Then you must reset and start the database, using 'bundle exec rake db:drop db:create db:migrate' in console.
+Then you must reset and start the database, using `bundle exec rake db:drop db:create db:migrate` in console.
 Doing this will create a new database using the necessary schema.
-To start a rails server to run the application, type 'bundle exec rails s' in console.
+To start a rails server to run the application, type `bundle exec rails s` in console.
-Once the server is started, open a web browser and navigate to 'http://localhost:3000/'
+Once the server is started, open a web browser and navigate to `http://localhost:3000/`

 Instructions may differ if you are running off a different type of server.